Skip to main content

 Caring for a person with disability

 Caring for a person with disability can be both rewarding and challenging.
-While many people with disability don’t use the term ‘carer’, evidence from NSW shows that most people with disability do receive some assistance from family members and friends.
+While many people with disability don’t use the term ‘carer’, to describe the people in their lives, evidence shows that most people with disability do receive some assistance from family members and friends.

 The types of support that carers provide to people with disability can vary greatly, from occasional help with transport, to regular personal care assistance, to emotional and administrative support.